TOP THINGS TO DO IN ZAGREB IN 2 DAYS

 Rest at Art Park

-Also, if you are with children, you might want to check out this little park that hosts some interesting outdoor art pieces.
-If you are short on time or aren’t overly into art, then it probably is not a must-see in 2 days in Zagreb.
+If you are with children, you might want to check out this little park that hosts some interesting outdoor art pieces.
+If you are short on time or aren’t overly into art, it is probably not a must-see.

 Visit the Cathedral

-Close to the Colac Market is the Zagreb Cathedral – officially named Zagreb Cathedral of the Assumption of the Blessed Virgin Mary – a must-visit on any Zagreb itinerary.
+Close to the Colac Market is the Zagreb Cathedral – officially named Zagreb Cathedral of the Blessed Virgin Mary’s Assumption – a must-visit on any Zagreb itinerary.

 It is the tallest building in Croatia and is located on the Kaptol Square – but you can see it from afar because of its twin, 108-meter-high (354 ft) spires.
 The Cathedral has been there since the 11th century, though it was severely damaged several times – the last big restoration took place in the late 19th century.